mayaelabed/mayaelabed/README.md

 - 👋 Hi, I’m @mayaelabed
-- 👀 I’m interested in development
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning laravel
+- 🌱 I’m currently learning Kubernetes
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on testing and deployment projects
 - 📫 How to reach me maya.elabed22.05@gmail.com

 <!---